Infrared CookersShow Filters

-How much power does it use?
+How much power does the Infrared cooker use?

 Most popular infrared cookers can be adjusted from 200W to 2000W+ depending on the type and model.
 Lower the wattage, lower the heat.

-Why is Infrared Cooker more energy efficient?
+Is Infrared more energy efficient?

 As mentioned before, the heat level is adjusted by reducing and increasing the wattage.

-This is also an energy saving factor since other electric cookers use maximum wattage to reach desired heat levels, no matter how high or low you set it.
+This is also an energy-saving factor since other electric cookers use maximum wattage to reach desired heat levels, no matter how high or low you set it.